FEniCS/dolfinx/demo/pde/poisson/cpp/documentation.rst

 .. index::
     triple: forms; attach; expression

-Next, we define the variational problem by initialising the bilinear and linear forms (:math:`a`, :math:`L`) using the previously defined :cpp:class:`FunctionSpace` ``V``.
+Next, we define the variational formulation by initializing the bilinear and linear forms (:math:`a`, :math:`L`) using the previously defined :cpp:class:`FunctionSpace` ``V``.
 Then we can create the source and boundary flux term (:math:`f`, :math:`g`) and attach these to the linear form.

 .. code-block:: c++

-    // Define variational problem
+    // Define variational forms
     Poisson::BilinearForm a(V, V);
     Poisson::LinearForm L(V);
     Source f;